The Hidden Expenses of HomeownershipOwning a home is a huge financial commitment.

 Homeowners Association Fees

 Most homebuyers don’t take the time to factor in monthly utility bills when looking for a new home.
 That sprawling, five-bedroom, 4,000-square foot home that you love may look wonderful, and you may even be approved for the amount of money that you need to buy it.
-How much does it cost, though, to keep the lights on and run an HVAC unit throughout the home?
-Before you sign the mortgage agreement and get your keys, it’s imperative that you know that you are comfortable with the monthly utility bills to be comfortable in your new home.
+How much does it cost, to keep the lights on and run an HVAC unit throughout the home?
+Before you sign the mortgage agreement and get your keys, it’s imperative that you know that you are comfortable with the monthly utility bills to be at ease in your new home.

 Some states require this sort of information to be included when the property is listed.
 If your state doesn’t have that kind of information, don’t be afraid to ask, or to have your real estate agent ask the listing agent.